-Community Proposal 3: Footpaths and Cycleways
+Community Proposal 4: Footpaths and Cycleways

 The existing network of footpaths and quiet lanes assists in the safe movement of walkers and cyclists around the Parish.
 However, it is important that this network is subject to a strategic overview to identify gaps and take steps to remedy them.
-Maps 2.1.1 and 2.1.2 in the 2012 Parish Plan identifies new priority footpaths / cycleways as shown on the map below:
+Maps 2.1.1 and 2.1.2 in the 2012 Parish Plan identifies new priority footpaths / cycleways as shown on map 4.